notofonts/noto-docs/src/descriptions/NotoSansEgyptianHieroglyphs.md

-Noto Sans Egyptian Hieroglyphs is a sans serif design for texts in the historical Egyptian hieroglyphs script.
+Noto Sans Egyptian Hieroglyphs is a unmodulated (“sans serif”) design for texts in the historical Egyptian hieroglyphs script.
 It has multiple weights, contains 1,079 glyphs, and supports 1,078 characters.